 - Make Your Song "Editor-Friendly"

-- Assignment 6: Write a Short Song for a Background Source Music Scene
+- Assignment 6: Background Source Music

 - How Do I Know When the Music Should Start and End?